-Friends House is committed to fostering equality, diversity, inclusion (EDI) and radical acceptance in its event spaces and workplace, where different experiences aren’t just tolerated but valued and appreciated.
-We welcome people of any faith, sexual orientation, class, background, ethnicity, and ability in our venue.
+Friends House is committed to fostering equality, diversity and inclusion (EDI), and radical acceptance in its event spaces and workplace, where different experiences aren’t just tolerated but valued and appreciated.
+We welcome everyone regardless of their gender, faith, sexual orientation, class, background, ethnicity, and disability in our venue.

 We are always exploring areas of improvement for our whole organisation (Friends House and BYM staff).
 This led to an EDI audit report, made available to staff in June 2022.
 As a result, an EDI Working Group was set up.
 They worked with a consultancy and produced a Vision Statement for the company.

 We have listed below what we do to make sure our venue is a welcoming and safe environment for all.

 We want every individual in our venue (customers and staff) to feel respected and valued in their identities.
 Here are a few things we have done to acknowledge our diversity:

 - We installed dispensers with free sanitary products,

 - Our worship space is available for quiet time and prayer of any faith.

 We want to be inclusive and accessible to all.
 To ensure this is happening, we have the following in place: